Integration GuidesReference Docs

 Seasonal Statistics

-Seasonal stats are updated around 5 minutes after a game is moved to closed
+Seasonal stats update around 5 minutes after a game moves to closed

 Pull on an as-needed basis.